blacklightpy/vaultofknowledge/Gender Inclusivity in Languages.md

 However, this is a terrible argument for judging people, because we formed languages and scientific models to help us understand the world around us.
 If they are not doing a good job at that, then we must improve our languages and models.

 If you point at a non-binary person and ask them what they are to a conservative person, they will likely say that "he is a male" or "she is a female".
 But I can point at their physical or mental differences and ask them how can that be explained.
-Physical differences are stronger here, but mental differences are just as important.
+They will then likely say that it is a flaw which has to be medically cured.
+But I must then ask, on what basis should one person's natural form be decided as faulty and has to be prescribed a cure?

-It is only under the conservative
+It is only under the conservative faith that one can justify such a judgement.
+Because the lord has created Adam and Eve as the two distinct genders, just like any other genders.